never did. It trembles, like its characters, with quiet fury.

 The Heart is a Lonely Hunter July 31, 2017

-obert Ellis Miller’s The Heart is a Lonely Hunter (1968) is a movie concerned with exceptional individuals who never see their potential through due to the circumstances of their personal lives.
-Disheartened by the recognition of their realities and how often they proliferate in the real world, the movie is a sort of ode to those who could have shaken the earth if given the right opportunity, but never did.
-It trembles, like its characters, with quiet fury.
+obert Ellis Miller’s The Heart is a Lonely Hunter (1968) is a movie about exceptional people who never see their potential through because of bad circumstances.
+Disheartened by the recognition of their realities and how often they proliferate in the real world, the movie is a sort of ode to those who could have shaken the earth if given the right opportunity, but